telerik/kendo-angular/examples-standalone/kendo-angular-finance-portfolio/README.md

 # Using Kendo UI for Angular

 This Kendo UI for Angular sample project demonstrates how to use [Kendo UI for Angular components](https://www.telerik.com/kendo-angular-ui/components) within a finance prototype application and visualize data.
+Currently, [the example is deployed on GitHub pages](https://telerik.github.io/kendo-angular/finance-portfolio).

 Used Kendo UI for Angular Components:
  - [Grid Component](https://www.telerik.com/kendo-angular-ui/components/grid/)